wazo-platform/wazo-doc/source/developers/profile_python.rst

 Profiling CPU/Time Usage
 ========================

-Here's an example on how to profile for CPU/time usage of xivo-ctid:
+Here's an example on how to profile xivo-ctid for CPU/time usage:

 #.
-Add the non-free repository to :file:`/etc/apt/sources.list`.
+Add the debian non-free repository to :file:`/etc/apt/sources.list`.

 #.
 Install the ``python-profiler`` package::